digithed/fooD/README.md

 # fooD
 FooD (pun on the word "foodie") is a restaurant + social media ReactJS, Express,and Google Firebase web applicaiton.
+I started building this at the beginning of the Covid-19 pandemic to see what restuarants in Boston were still delivering food.
+As time went on I began to have fun with the idea of adding a social aspect to the app, and liked the idea of having a better recorded history of a fun night out.

 ## How to build and run the app